Top 10 Tips To Fix Touch ID Not Working on iPhone 13/12/11

 7. Finger not registered properly.
 Your finger must be properly touching the capacitive metal ring and the Home button.
-Make sure to keep your finger at one place at the time of authentication.
+Make sure to keep your finger in one place at the time of authentication.

-8. Also, there are some users in Apple community feedback that Touch ID suddently stop working after iOS 12 update.
+8. Also, some users in the Apple community feedback that Touch ID suddenly stops working after the iOS 15 update.

-Now that we know the basic reasons of touch ID not working issue let us go through some tips which can help us fix it!
+Now that we know the basic reasons for touch ID not working issue, let us go through some tips which can help us fix it!

 Part 2: How to Fix Touch ID not working on iPhone?